isaacstephenbell/qa_qc_presentations/README.md

 2. **Wait for processing**
    - The system will extract text from your slides
-   - Claude AI will analyze the content
+   - OpenAI GPT-4o will analyze the content and/or slide images
    - Progress indicators will show the current status

 3. **Review results**
    - **Grammar & Spelling**: View and fix grammatical errors
    - **Writing Suggestions**: See professional writing improvements
    - **Narrative Flow**: Analyze presentation structure
+   - **Vision QA**: Review visual formatting and design issues

 4. **Export results**
    - Click the "Export Report" button to download results